The CEO-CFO Relationship: How to Build a Powerful Partnership

 According to Jack McCullough, president of The CFO Leadership Council, “More than a few CEOs . . . have shared with me that they value a CFO’s ability to tell a story far more than their ability to number-crunch.”
-He says that CFOs need to “bring the numbers to life in a way that enhances understanding” and provides actionable insights for business leaders.
+What makes a good CFO is to “bring the numbers to life in a way that enhances understanding” and provide actionable insights for business leaders.

 Traditional reporting is handing copies of income statements, balance sheets, and cash flow statements to the CEO on a monthly and quarterly basis.
 Financial data storytelling is turning those statements into an easily consumable narrative that perfectly paints a picture of where the company currently stands—and how it can improve moving forward.
 It’s the difference between telling the CEO your runway is $X and actually explaining how the runway looks compared to expectations while providing advice on how to improve it.

 The concept of CFO as storyteller sounds great in theory.
 But when you’re under constant pressure to maintain financial reporting processes to keep board members, investors, the leadership team, and other stakeholders up to date on the numbers, adding storytelling to your list of responsibilities might seem impractical (if not altogether impossible).
 Still, CEOs need you to find a way to make it work so that the two of you can collaborate on strategic challenges.

 There are three key things you can do to shift your focus from the grind of backward-looking financial reporting to forward-looking strategic insight.